-2. Theory
+Theory

 A successful society will create social institutions that integrate and regulate individuals within their social world.
 To the extent this process occurs, social dysfunction is reduced.
-Durkheim's initial conceptualization of religion as both integrative and regulative was hypothesized to reduce suicide rates, and other social manifestations of anomie (Durkheim, ([1897] 1915).
+Durkheim's initial conceptualization of religion as both integrative and regulative was hypothesized to reduce suicide rates, and other social manifestations of anomie (Durkheim, 1897/1951).

 Integration and regulation are accomplished through the development of religiously constituted moral communities.
 Theoretical and empirical research provides three mechanisms by which this process occurs.
-First, individuals form and join moral communities stemming from the social need for interaction, ritual practice, and the attribution of meaning to religious symbols (Durkheim, ([1912] 1995): 419).
+First, individuals form and join moral communities stemming from the social need for interaction, ritual practice, and the attribution of meaning to religious symbols (Durkheim, 1912/1995, p.
+419).
 This creates social communities among those who share those common practices and assumptions.

-Second, individuals acquire "social capital" through religious selection of, and participation in, group involvement that offers them a place in a religiously regulative and supportive environment (Coleman 1988).
-This dynamic is especially robust when families join congregations together (Gurrentz 2017).
+Second, individuals acquire 'social capital' through religious selection of, and participation in, group involvement that offers them a place in a religiously regulative and supportive environment (Coleman, 1988).
+This dynamic is especially robust when families join congregations together (Gurrentz, 2017).

-Finally, religiously constituted moral communities are self-regulating and self-sustaining (Ellison & George 1994; Regnerus 2003).
-The more engaged individuals are with others in their religious schools, churches, or church-based civic organizations, the higher their level of social interaction, and the greater the degree to which group norms generate compliance and well-being among group members (Ellison 1994; Goode & Willoughby 2011; Welch, Tittle, & Petee 1991).
+Finally, religiously constituted moral communities are self-regulating and self-sustaining (Ellison & George, 1994; Regnerus, 2003).
+The more engaged individuals are with others in their religious schools, churches, or church-based civic organizations, the higher their level of social interaction, and the greater the degree to which group norms generate compliance and well-being among group members (Ellison, 1994; Goode & Willoughby, 2011; Welch et al., 1991).

 These types of moral communities have been shown to exert a positive effect on individual behavior in at least two ways.
-As indicated above, normative consensus in moral communities reduces the likelihood of individual members engaging in deviant behavior such as underage drinking, illegal drug use, or non-marital sexual activity (Brown, Parks, Zimmerman, & Phillips 2001; Cochran & Beeghley 1991; Cochran, Chamlin, Beeghley, & Fenwick 2004; Ford & Kadushin 2002; Jeynes 2001; Nelson & Rooney 1982).
-However, moral communities also generate and reinforce religious homogamy, which then strengthens marital and parent-child relationships, thereby also reducing tendencies toward deviant behavior (Gurrentz 2017; Ortega, Whitt, & Williams 1988; Pearce & Axinn 1998).
+As indicated above, normative consensus in moral communities reduces the likelihood of individual members engaging in deviant behavior such as underage drinking, illegal drug use, or non-marital sexual activity (Brown et al., 2001; Cochran & Beeghley, 1991; Cochran et al., 2004; Ford & Kadushin, 2002; Jeynes, 2001; Nelson & Rooney, 1982).
+However, moral communities also generate and reinforce religious homogamy, which then strengthens marital and parent-child relationships, thereby also reducing tendencies toward deviant behavior (Gurrentz, 2017; Ortega et al., 1988; Pearce & Axinn, 1998).
 Moreover, it is the precisely social dynamics of moral communities that exert a greater level of suppression of social deviance than simply individual expressions of religiosity or even strongly conservative religious beliefs.